melivosys/twilio_voice/README.md

 Provides an interface to Twilio's Programmable Voice SDK to allow voice-over-IP (VoIP) calling into your Flutter applications.
-~~This plugin was taken from the original `flutter_twilio_voice` as it seems that plugin is no longer maintained, this one is.~~  Project ownership & maintenance handed over by [diegogarcia](https://github.com/diegogarciar).
+~~This plugin was taken from the original `flutter_twilio_voice` as it seems that plugin is no longer maintained, this one is.~~  Project ownership & maintenance handed over by Samuel Mukoti from Melivo Global Solutions.
 For the foreseeable future, I'll be actively maintaining this project.

 #### 🐞Bug?
 Issue?
 Something odd?